-2.1 General Description
+2.1 General Description1

-- (a) State the overall goals of the program (The purpose of this program is to...). - (b) Describe the program's structure, including credits to degree and the breakdown in required and elective courses. - (c) Describe the academic policies, including admission, promotion, and graduation requirements; requests for transfer credit and advanced standing; and appeals. - (d) Provide enrolments over the last six years, broken down by discipline and program type, if applicable. - (e) Provide the number of full-time and part-time faculty associated with the program and the percentage of courses taught by full-time faculty.
+- (a) State the overall goals of the program2 (The purpose of this program is to...). - (b) Describe the program's structure, including credits to degree and the breakdown in required and elective courses. - (c) Describe the academic policies, including admission, promotion, and graduation requirements; requests for transfer credit and advanced standing; and appeals.
+Links to the appropriate policies should be provided in the self-study document. - (d) Provide enrolments over the last six years, broken down by discipline and program type, if applicable. - (e) Provide the number of full-time and part-time faculty associated with the program and the percentage of courses taught by full-time faculty.